makuneru/TestAPI/README.md

 *<a href="https://www.chaijs.com/">Chai</a> - Assertion Library

 #Setup
-1. Download and install node.js (LTS)
+1. Download and install <a href="https://nodejs.org/en/download/">node.js</a> (LTS)
-2. Donwload and install Microsoft Visual Studio Code.
+2. Donwload and install <a href="https://code.visualstudio.com/download">Visual Studio Code.</a>
-3. Open VS Code
+3. Open Visual Studio Code
-4. Clone this repository
+4. Clone this project repository
 5. Open new terminal
 6. Install all dependencies using -> npm install
 7. Run all test using this command -> npm run test